pkhabazi/matthiaslischka.at/cv.md

 permalink: /cv/
 robots: noindex
 ---
 I'm a passionate software developer located in Vienna with 10+ years of professional experience.
 My goto technology stack these days is an ASP.Net Core backend combined with a modern Javascript frontend (Angular/React/you name it).
 I'm a huge believer in agile software development (XP, Scrum) and test driven development (TDD, BDD).
-I love complex domains, to optimize workflows and enable users to be more efficient in their work.
+I love complex domains and to enable users to be more efficient in their daily work by optimizing workflows.

  The greatest thing about being a professional software developer is that it comes with lifelong learning.